 Step 1: First, you need to check whether your computer works fine in “No Add-ons” mode.
 Then follow the below steps to check whether the Internet Explorer browser works in “No Add-ons” mode:

-Step 2: Click on Start or ribbon key on your computer and type the keyword run and hit the enter key.
-On the existing window (pop-up window), type the keyword iexplore-extoff and hit the enter key.
+Step 2: Click on the Start or ribbon key on your computer and type the keyword run and hit the enter key.
+On the existing window (pop-up window), type the keyword iexplore-extoff, and hit the enter key.

 Step 3: If the Internet Explorer browser works fine in “No Add-ons” mode then we suggest you disable the add-ons by following the below steps:

-Step 5: We suggest you to completely delete or remove the unwanted add-ons which are no longer usable by your computer or might cause security, compatibility and performance issues.
+Step 5: We suggest you completely delete or remove the unwanted add-ons which are no longer usable by your computer or might cause security, compatibility, and performance issues.